Jun (drink): Origin and ingredients

-Ingredient comparison

-Green tea vs. Black tea

-Both green and black tea are popular around the world, and have historically been associated with health benefits, though this is not currently supported by scientific research.
-While they differ in color and taste, they both contain antioxidants and caffeine.
-Green tea has a wider range of antioxidants, many of which have tentatively been shown to reduce the risk of heart disease, but black tea has more caffeine, which is associated with boosting brain function.

-Honey vs. sugar

-Honey and sugar are both commonly used sweeteners.
-Both of them are carbohydrates and mainly contain glucose and fructose, which are high in calories and can result in weight gain if overused.
-The main difference between the two is that, while sugar is composed of 50% glucose and 50% fructose, honey is composed of 30% glucose, 40% fructose, and the remaining 30% consists of water, pollen, and small amounts of vitamins and minerals.
-Another important difference is that honey is more caloric than sugar, each having 64 calories and 49 calories per tablespoon, respectively.

 Fermentation process

 The fermentation process for jun typically takes 5–7 days, which is much quicker than most other fermented drinks.
-Brewing jun technically only requires one step, but is often done in two steps as the additional procedure can add the flavor and carbonation that makes the drink more palatable.
+Brewing jun technically only requires one step, but is often done in two steps, as the additional procedure can add the flavor and carbonation that makes the drink more palatable.
 Creating jun requires a jar (glass or porcelain are typically used), a SCOBY (symbiotic culture of bacteria and yeast), honey, green tea, and filtered water.
 Actual measurements will vary depending on the recipe used and personal preference.

 Primary fermentation

 During the first step of the process, also known as primary fermentation, the living organisms in the SCOBY will consume the honey and give the drink its signature flavor.
 To brew jun, green tea should be steeped in boiling water for up to 10 minutes.
 It should then be cooled to room temperature, after which the honey should be added and mixed until it is completely dissolved.
 After this, the SCOBY should be added to the jar, which should then be covered and left to ferment.
 Ideal fermentation temperature for jun is between 70-80 degrees Fahrenheit.
 After five days, the jun should be tasted and assessed for sweetness.
 If it is too sweet, it should be left to continue fermenting and tasted daily until it reaches the desired level (it can be left to ferment for up to 21 days).